raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 ## Program USB boot mode

-The Raspberry Pi 3+ is able to boot from USB without any changes, but the Raspberry Pi 3 requires the USB boot bit to be set in the OTP (one-time programmable) memory.
-If you are using a Raspberry Pi 3+, please go to the next section.
+The Raspberry Pi 3A+ and 3B+ are able to boot from USB without any changes, but the Raspberry Pi 3A and 3B require the USB boot bit to be set in the OTP (one-time programmable) memory.
+If you are using a Raspberry Pi 3A+ or 3B+, please go to the next section.

 To enable the USB boot bit, the Raspberry Pi 3 needs to be booted from an SD card with a `config` option to enable USB boot mode.